sajilotaxi-source/Sajilo-Taxi/README.md

 ## 📂 Project Structure

--   `index.html`: The main entry point.
-Sets up the app shell, Tailwind CSS, and the import map for ES modules.
+-   `index.html`: The main entry point and app shell.
 -   `index.tsx`: The main React entry point where the `App` component is rendered.
 -   `App.tsx`: The core application component.
-It contains all UI, state management (`useReducer`), and logic for all user roles (Customer, Admin, Driver, etc.).
+It contains all UI, state management (`useReducer`), and logic for all user roles.
--   `api/plan-trip.js`: A serverless function that acts as a secure backend endpoint to communicate with the Google Gemini API, protecting the API key.
+-   `api/plan-trip.js`: A serverless function that acts as a secure backend endpoint to communicate with the Google Gemini API.
 -   `sw.js`: The service worker script that enables PWA features and offline caching.
--   `manifest.json`: The configuration file for the Progressive Web App.
+-   `package.json`: Defines dependencies and build scripts for the Vite frontend.
--   `package.json`: Defines the dependencies (`@google/genai`) required for the serverless function.
+-   `vite.config.ts`: Configuration file for the Vite build tool.